 - unusual bruising or purple markings under the skin

 Some people who used filgrastim or filgrastim-sndz to treat severe chronic neutropenia developed leukemia (cancer that starts in the bone marrow) or changes in the bone marrow cells that show that leukemia may develop in the future.
 People who have severe chronic neutropenia may develop leukemia even if they do not use filgrastim.
 There is not enough information to tell if filgrastim or filgrastim-sndz increases the chance that people with severe chronic neutropenia will develop leukemia.
 Talk to your doctor about the risks of using this medication.

 Filgrastim, filgrastim-sndz, and tbo-filgrastim may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store filgrastim in the refrigerator but do not freeze it.
-If you accidentally freeze the medication, you may allow it to thaw in the refrigerator.
-However, if you freeze the same syringe or vial of medication a second time, you should throw away that syringe or vial.
-Filgrastim may be kept at room temperature for up to 24 hours but should be kept away from direct sunlight.
+Store filgrastim, filgrastim-sndz, and tbo-filgrastim in the refrigerator.
+If you accidentally freeze filgrastim or filgrastim-sndz, you may allow it to thaw in the refrigerator.
+However, if you freeze the same syringe or vial of filgrastim or filgrastim-sndz a second time, you should throw away that syringe or vial.
+Filgrastim and filgrastim-sndz may be kept at room temperature for up to 24 hours but should be kept away from direct sunlight.
+Tbo-filgrastim may be kept at room temperature for up to 5 days but should be protected from light.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 What should I do in case of OVERDOSE?